 Online attorney reviews may not be as popular as those for your local five-star bistro, but they’re growing in importance.
-Whether a Google review, YP.com, Avvo or even Yelp, what do you do if you get a very public, often frustrating, thumbs-down from a former client of the firm, or even someone whose case you declined?
+Whether a Google Review, Facebook, Avvo, or even YP.com, what do you do if you get a very public, often frustrating, thumbs-down from a former client of the firm, or even someone whose case you declined?
 How do you get more good reviews?

 “I wouldn’t recommend this office.
 I am using Jim Smith and if you need to talk to him he is never there or either on another line.
 They always say you need to talk to Ruth, and Ruth is always taking a late lunch.
 They will have someone call you back, but that never happens.
 So the bottom line is you can never talk to anyone who can answer your questions.”

 This marketing blog post gives lawyers an overview of current Internet review best practices.
 It draws upon a keynote lecture I heard in Silicon Valley by Bill Tancer and his book, “Everyone’s a Critic,” which I recommend.
 A law firm is not the same as a hotel or cafe, so I’ll also draw upon recommendations from our second-to-none online marketing team here at Firmidable.

 Potential Legal Clients DO Pay Attention to Online Reviews

 Tancer notes that 82% of the public said they consider online reviews.
 And, it’s not just young Internet users.
 People over 55 are among the largest readers of online reviews.